sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 1. Configure the connection to Bitbucket Server using the action buttons above the text field, and additional fields can be added using <kbd>Cmd/Ctrl+Space</kbd> for auto-completion.
 See the [configuration documentation below](#configuration).
 1. Press **Add repositories**.

+Also consider installing the [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) which enables native code intelligence for every Bitbucket user when browsing code and reviewing pull requests, allows for faster permission syncing between Sourcegraph and Bitbucket Server and adds support for webhooks to Bitbucket Server.

 ## Repository syncing

 There are four fields for configuring which repositories are mirrored: